Moist Eggless Apple Spice Cake (Easy – No Mixer Needed)

 Store: As this cake is moist, store it in a dry place at cool room temperature.
 If the weather is very hot or humid, you can store the cake in the refrigerator for up to 5 days.
 Wrap it well so it doesn’t absorb other odors.

 Freeze: Let the cake cool completely.
-Then wrap it up in aluminum foil, then with plastic wrap.
+Then wrap it up in aluminum foil, and then with plastic wrap.
 Place inside a large freezer Ziploc bag and freeze for up to 3 months.

 Bundt Cake: Try my Eggless Apple Cider Donut Cake.